-We support our employees with a robust employee benefits program, including a flexible vacation policy, parental leave, 401(k) matching, tuition and education reimbursement, employee rent discount, an Employee Assistance Program, and many other programs.
-Additionally, we have a wellness program that offers fun, engaging challenges designed to encourage our employees' consistent improvement of their physical, mental, and financial well-being.
-Programs we run throughout the year include biometric screenings, free access to certified financial planners and wellness incentives.
+We support our employees with a robust and competitive employee benefits program, including a flexible vacation policy, parental leave, 401(k) matching, tuition reimbursement, an Employee Assistance Program, and other programs.
+Additionally, we have a wellness program that provides fun, engaging challenges to encourage employees to continuously improve their physical, mental, and financial well-being.

-All employees receive ethics and Code of Conduct training upon hire and must review and recertify their knowledge of these items annually.
+All employees receive ethics and Code of Business Conduct and Ethics training upon hire and must review and recertify their knowledge of these items annually.
 This training is completed through our online training platform and in person training sessions with the human resource team.
 Additionally, employee training covers the identification and prevention of workplace harassment and discrimination, how to foster a healthy and safe environment, diversity and inclusion, cybersecurity, sustainability and environmental awareness, and disaster/emergency awareness and procedures.
 Role-specific training is provided by each individual department.

 Our goal is to provide a safe, healthy environment for our employees and residents.
 We do this by establishing policies and procedures aimed to reduce risk, implementing safety training addressing potential perils, creating awareness around common incidents (and how to avoid them), and celebrating safety champions.
-In 2022, we had no loss-time injuries, fatalities, or any worker compensation claims.